mrsarm/wt-check/README.md

 * `--secret TIMEOUT`: (optional) Milliseconds to wait the response before aborting the request, default 10000 (10 seconds).
 * `--secret BODY`: (optional) A text expected in the body.
-* `--secret REGEX`: (optional), regex expression expected to match.
+* `--secret REGEX`: (optional), regex expression expected to match with the body.
-* `--secret SLACK_TOKEN`: the Slack API token, go to https://api.slack.com/docs/oauth-test-tokens to get a token.
+* `--secret SLACK_TOKEN`: the Slack API token, go to https://api.slack.com/web#authentication to get a token.
 * `--secret SLACK_CHANNEL`: the channel where to post the alerts.
 * `"*/2 * * * *"`: _cron_ configuration (eg. run every 2 min).